 Bellevue LifeSpring’s work is essential due to two factors in this pandemic.
 First, there are delays in government help, which caused a significant gap between the high number of layoffs and unemployment benefits.
 Secondly, rent support will be essential for families to avoid homelessness as the moratorium on evictions is lifted in the near future.

 What do you hope Bellevue LifeSpring can achieve in the future?

-We are thrilled to welcome McCall and her broad range of skills to the Bellevue LifeSpring family during this critical time for our community.
+We are thrilled to welcome Craig and his expertise in the financial sector to the Bellevue Lifespring family during this critical time for our community.